 Previous research has shown that childhood trauma affects the immune system and may increase the risk of developing autoimmune diseases in adulthood.
 And in general, difficult childhood experiences years later have a negative impact on mental and physical health.
 The authors of a new study decided to test whether there is a link between childhood abuse and the risk of developing multiple sclerosis – a chronic autoimmune disease in which the myelin sheath of the nerve fibers of the brain and spinal cord suffers.
 The exact causes of the disease, which is more common in women, are still unknown.

 The researchers analyzed data on almost 78,000 women in Norway.
-These women joined the study between 1999 and 2008, and information about their health was collected up to 2018.
+These women joined the study between 1999 and 2008, and information regarding their health was collected up to 2018.
 Among other things, the participants were asked if they experienced any form of violence before the age of 18.
 Almost 14 and a half thousand participants admitted this.

 During the observation period, the diagnosis of “multiple sclerosis” was made to 300 participants.
 Among them, they experienced a difficult childhood, as among those who did not get sick, there were 19% of them.